pip-services/pip-services-docs/content/en/toolkit_api/golang/expressions/tokenizers/_index.md

 ### Constants

 #### [TokenType](token_type)
-Types (categories) of tokens such as “number”, “symbol” and “word”.
+Types (categories) of tokens such as "number", "symbol" and "word".

 <br>